 Eligible costs Eligible costs are outlined in the SNSF Funding Regulations (Art.
 28) and the SNSF General Implementation Regulations (Section 2).
 Project overhead costs cannot be applied for.
 They are calculated on the basis of the research funding acquired by eligible institutions under eligible funding schemes.
 Overhead contributions are paid in retrospect at a flat rate to the institutions of the SNSF awardees.
-Information available at Information available at: SNSF Funding regulations General Implementation Regulations SNSF Regulations on Project Funding Other Data management planApplicants will have to complete the DMP on my SNF once the project is approved, regardless of whether a DMP is requested by the consortium.
-The DMP has to cover the research data, which are collected, observed, generated or reused in the Swiss part of the project and has to comply with the SNSF Open Research Data Policy .Consortium agreementBefore the release of the funds, the SNSF requests the submission of a copy of the consortium agreement signed by all the partners.Grant managementGrants will be managed according to standard SNSF rules described in SNSF Funding Regulations.
-Yearly financial reports for the use of SNSF requests the submission of the final scientific report, the SNSF requests the submission of the final scientific report submitted to the CETP Call Secretariat.
+Information available at Information available at: - SNSF Funding regulations - General Implementation Regulations - SNSF Regulations on Project Funding Other Applicants will have to complete the DMP on my SNF once the project is approved, regardless of whether a DMP is requested by the consortium.
+The DMP has to cover the research data, which are collected, observed, generated or reused in the Swiss part of the project and has to comply with the SNSF Open Research Data Policy.
+Consortium agreement Before the release of the funds, the SNSF requests the submission of a copy of the consortium agreement signed by all the partners.
+Grant management Grants will be managed according to standard SNSF rules described in SNSF Funding Regulations.
+Yearly financial reports for the use of SNSF funds must be submitted via my SNF.
+As a final scientific report, the SNSF requests the submission of the final scientific report submitted to the CETP Call Secretariat.
 No other scientific report is requested.